Latest Developments (links to bills, reports, summaries below):

 Overview (updated 9/18):

 In general, most notable about this year’s appropriations process is the timely and bipartisan manner in which the Senate Appropriations Committee advanced all 12 appropriations bills — belying the familiar refrain that the budget process is broken.
-A key factor is the Senate’s 60-vote requirement to bring debate to a close.
+A key factor is the Senate’s 60-vote requirement that incentivizes bipartisan negotiation and cooperation.

 In the House, however, the majority party can generally advance bills without minority votes.
-Without a procedural necessity to cooperate, along with the current partisan divides on funding levels and policy, House appropriations bills advanced largely along party lines.
+Without a procedural necessity for bipartisan negotiations, along with the current partisan divides on funding levels and policy riders, House appropriations bills advanced largely along party lines.

 [Note on Minibus designations: Minibus packages were initially numbered by Senate Floor consideration.
 The committees are now using the order of conference report consideration, as follows:]

-Minibus II [Def-LHHS-CR]: Defense-LHHS-CR Conference Report filed on 9/13, including a CR through Dec.
+Minibus II [Def-LHHS-CR]: Conference report adopted by the Senate 93-7 on 9/18.
+House to vote this week.
+Includes continuing resolution through Dec.
 7 for agencies not funded by Sept.
-30. Senate to vote this week; House next week.
+30.

-With this announcement, Congress is on track to have at least 5 regular appropriations bills enacted by October 1 — the EW-Leg-MilConVA package (passed 9/12 by the Senate and 9/13 by the House) and the Defense-LHHS package.
+Congress is on track to have 5 regular appropriations bills enacted by October 1 — the EW-Leg-MilConVA package (signed by the President on 9/21; and the Defense-LHHS-CR package passed by the Senate on 9/18 and scheduled for a House vote this week.

 If agreement can be reached on H.R.
 6147, the 4-bill Int-FSGG-THUD-Ag minibus, Congress will have completed action on 9 of the 12 regular bills by October 1, leaving the remaining three bills — Commerce-Justice-Science, Homeland, and State-Foreign Ops — covered by the December 7 continuing resolution.
 If the 4-vote package is not completed by October 1st, the CR will cover 7 of the 12 regular appropriations bills.